Tizcommand/OpenGL-Realtime-RT/README.md

 Press Alt+↑ to increase the framerate limit.

-Press Alt+↓ to increase the framerate limit.
+Press Alt+↓ to decrease the framerate limit.

 The limits between which can be switched are 30, 60, 120 and unlimited.
 The default limit is 60.
 Note that you can only change the limit to 60 or 120 if your monitor's refresh rate is above 60 or 120 respectively, otherwise 60/120 are skipped when increasing or decreasing the limit.

 ### Render Resolution

 Press Ctrl+D to toogle dynamic resolution scaling.
-The dynamic resolution scaler targets the framerate limit or the monitor's refresh rate if the framerate limit is set to unlimited.
+The dynamic resolution scaler targets the framerate limit or the monitor's refresh rate, if the framerate limit is set to unlimited.
 Note that the dynamic resolution scaler can not target more than 250fps.

 Press Ctrl+U to switch between nearest neighbour and linear upscaling.